JonahBraun/debs-recipes/_posts/2016-05-05-cold-summer-pizza.md

 Italian

-- ½ and ½ sour cream and spreadable cream cheese sprinkled with italian seasoning
+- 1 to 1 sour cream and spreadable cream cheese sprinkled with italian seasoning
 - thin slices of procuitto, Capicola, pepperoni or other Italian sausage
 - thin slices peppers, tomato, onions ...
 - sliced olives